Tiruvuru

-Tiruvur is a town in NTR district formerly Krishna district of the Indian state of Andhra Pradesh.
-It is a nagar panchayat in Tiruvur mandal of Tiruvur revenue division.
+Tiruvuru is a town in NTR district of the Indian state of Andhra Pradesh.
+It is a Municipality in Tiruvuru mandal of Tiruvuru revenue division.

 Governance

 Tiruvuru municipality is the civic administrative body of the town.
 It was constituted in the year 2011 and covers an area of 27.67 km2.
 The Municipality has a total of 20 wards, with seventeen wards reserved and three unreserved.
 The reserved wards include general and women reservations in SC, ST and BC.
 The municipal chairman is M.Krishna Kumari and vice chairman is S.Venkata Narasimha Rao.